BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 So it just depends on what stage it's in.

-Even like it could be an audio book, for example, which I guess is just I guess the same thing as a podcast, just an audio presentation, for example.
+Even it could be an audio book, for example, which I guess is just, I guess, the same thing as a podcast, just an audio presentation, for example.

-So, whatever way you like to learn and absorb information, we're gonna be bringing it to you.
+So whatever way you like to learn and absorb information, we're going to be bringing it to you.

 And my focus is on really practical information that empowers and uplifts humanity.